-As you'll read below, oftentimes as one begins to share, the topic of conversation changes into something that might not necessarily be bad but might not be the reason why others are there in the first place.
+As you'll read below, oftentimes, as one begins to share, the topic of conversation changes into something that might not necessarily be bad but might not be the reason why others are there in the first place.
 Remember that wives are coming to your group to grow as a wife, not learn new parenting skills, get cooking recipes, or hear about job transitions (to name a few).
-As the leader, simply politely ask them the question again, or simply invite someone else to answer the same question.
+Not that this information is bad, but as the leader, be aware of protecting the scheduled time to be spent on what the women are there to discuss.
+As the leader, if conversation gets off topic, politely ask a question pertaining to the invitation, or invite someone else to answer the same question.
 It isn't rude, it's respectful to the entire group.